How to Create A Workshop that Caters to a Multicultural Workforce

 Almost all the platforms that you can use to run your Virtual Training workshops on, allow you to disperse your large group into smaller breakouts teams.
 This is a great opportunity for your learners to work together on tasks or engage in practice conversations.
 You might choose to keep the breakout groups diverse by making conscious decisions on who to put together.
 As most training globally is run using English you may have several learners who speak a different language.
 So it can be wise to keep them together enabling discussion and practice in their first language rather than also having them concentrate on translating.

 Final Thoughts Making your learners feel welcome and valued in your Virtual Training workshop, no matter where they are logging in from, is very important.
-You want your learners to benefit from the full experience from your workshop and by ensuring you design it with them in mind, you will create a fun, engaging workshop that embraces diversity.
+You want your learners to benefit from the full experience of your workshop and by ensuring you design it with them in mind, you will create a fun, engaging workshop that embraces diversity.

 Need some help in creating the best multi-cultural workshop?
 Unsure how to meet the needs of all your learners?
+Contact us today to learn how.